afeld/pandas/doc/source/getting_started/comparison/includes/missing.rst

    outer_join[pd.isna(outer_join["value_x"])]
    outer_join[pd.notna(outer_join["value_x"])]

-pandas also provides a variety of methods to work with missing data -- some of which would be challenging to express in Stata.
+pandas also provides a variety of methods to work with missing data -- some of which would be challenging to express in |program|.
 For example, there are methods to drop all rows with any missing values, replacing missing values with a specified value, like the mean, or forward filling from previous rows.
 See the :ref:`missing data documentation<missing_data>` for more.

 .. ipython:: python